Deltares/imod-qgis/README.md

 Download the iMOD QGIS plugin code from the [Github page](https://github.com/Deltares/imod-qgis) (You are probably reading these instructions on this page already).

-Unpack the zip files, and copy them to your QGIS plugin directory.
+Unpack the zip files, and copy the `imod` folder to your QGIS plugin directory.
 This is probably located in your Appdata folder.
 In windows it is something such as:
 `c:\Users\%USER%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins`